 SCOPE OF THIS CHAPTER

 This chapter does not apply to children who are the subject of a Child Protection Plan.
 Where the child is subject to a Child Protection Plan, this will be drawn up in outline at the Initial Child Protection Conference and in detail at the Core Group meeting(s).
 It will be reviewed by a Child Protection Review Conference.
-Please see the Leicester City, Leicestershire and Rutland Local Safeguarding Children Boards Procedures Manual, Initial Child Protection Conferences Procedure in relation to the implementation of the Child Protection Plan.
+Please see the Leicester City, Leicestershire and Rutland Local Safeguarding Children Partnerships Procedures Manual, Child Protection Conferences Procedure in relation to the implementation of the Child Protection Plan.

 For children who are in receipt of Short Breaks, see also the Short Breaks Procedure.